Transferring Student Data from Site to Site

 - After reviewing matches, you import and enroll the students.

-Students' Star assessments and Accelerated Reader Quizzes are transferred.
 The students and data also stay on the original site for reporting.

 If the users and enrollments on your Renaissance site are brought over from your Student Information System, the student information and enrollments should still come from that source system.
 However, you can follow these steps to transfer the Renaissance data for the students.
 Make sure the students you are transferring are matched to those on your site correctly; if students are not matched, you may need to merge duplicate student records after following these steps.